What is SORN? Statutory Off Road Notifications explained

 What do I need to SORN a vehicle?

-Thanks to the internet, you can apply for a SORN in a matter of minutes.
+These days, the quickest way to declare your car SORN is online, where you can do so in a matter of minutes.
 Simply visit: www.gov.uk/make-a-sorn.
 Alternatively, you can speak to the DVLA on 0300 123 4321 or send a V890 application form to: DVLA, Swansea, SA99 1AR.

 One thing to keep in mind is that a SORN cannot be transferred from one owner to another; this means that if you buy a car that’s the subject of a SORN, you have to apply to the DVLA to have it renewed.
 Either way, the DVLA will regard the SORN as having ended with the change of owner and road tax will become due once more, so be wary of this to avoid incurring a nasty fine.